smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 by tapping an app icon on a mobile phone home screen.
 This app declares its context requirements to the EHR's authorization server, which allows the EHR to gather launch context during the authorization process.

+Once the app is launched, it requests authorization to access a FHIR resource by redirecting its authorization request to the EHR’s authorization server.
+Based on pre-defined rules and possibly end-user authorization, the EHR authorization server either grants the request by returning an authorization code to the app’s redirect URL, or denies the request.
+The app then exchanges the authorization code for an access token, which the app presents to the EHR’s resource server to obtain the FHIR resource.
+If a refresh token is returned along with the access token, the app may use this to request a new access token, with the same scope, once the access token expires.

 <img class="sequence-diagram-raw"  src="http://www.websequencediagrams.com/cgi-bin/cdraw?lz=bm90ZSBsZWZ0IG9mIEFwcDogVXNlciBoYXMgbGF1bmNoZWQgYXBwXG5mcm9tIGFuIEVIUlxub3Igc3RhbmRhbG9uZSBmbG93CgBEBXJpZ2gAQApSZXF1ZXN0IGF1dGhvcml6YXRpb24KQXBwLT4-RUhSIEF1dGggU2VydmVyOiAgUmVkaXJlY3QgdG8gABkFUzogAB4Fb3JpemUAUQ8ALhEAIAkgQXBwXG4obWF5IGluY2x1ZGUgZW5kLXVzZXIAew4pAIEfFCBPbiBhcHByb3ZhbAoAgRUPLT4-AB4GAIEeDGFwcDpyAIEzB191cmw_Y29kZT0xMjMmLi4uAE0VRXhjaGFuZ2UgY29kZSBmb3IgYWNjZXNzIHRva2VuCgCCGgYAgg0SUE9TVCAvAB8FAFsJAIFxJGVudGljYXRlIGFwcACCJSBDcmVhdGUAgQMGOlxue1xuAIEVBl8AgRYFPXNlY3JldC0AgSMFLXh5eiZcbnBhdGllbnQ9NDU2JlxuZXhwaXJlc19pbjogMzYwMFxuLi4uXG59AII4EgCEZQVbAIFtDCByZXNwb25zZV0AhDcUQQCCHQYAaAcgZGF0YSB2aWEgRkhJUiBBUEkAgiwKUmVzb3VyY2UAhFAJR0VUIC9maGlyL1AAgScGLzQ1NlxuAIRSCACFEAU6IEJlYXJlciAAgVMQAIRkEwBQEVJldHVybgCBBQZyAHYIAIQVBgCEPgUAgQMPAIF2B3sAIwhUeXBlOiAiAIEWByIsICJiaXJ0aERhdGUiOi4uLn0KCgoKCgoAAQU&s=default"/>